Ad Blocker Detected

-Hexokinase phosphorylates glucose in most animals, plants and microbes.
-This enzyme requires Mg++ ion because real substrate of this enzyme is Mg-ATP complex.
+Hexokinase phosphorylates glucose in most animals, plants, and microbes.
+This enzyme requires Mg++ ion because the real substrate of this enzyme is the Mg-ATP complex.
 Hexokinase catalyzes the first irreversible reaction of the glycolytic pathway and is inhibited by the glucose-6-phosphate i.e. when the product glucose-6-phosphate is accumulated, it inhibits the enzyme catalyzes the production of it.
 Glucokinase found in the liver is an isoenzyme of hexokinase which is not inhibited by glucose-6-phosphate and is involved in glucose-1-phosphate formation for glycogen synthesis.
-Therefore, Hexokinase is the first target of regulation of glycolytic pathway.
+Therefore, Hexokinase is the first target of regulation of the glycolytic pathway.

 2. Regulation of Phosphofructokinase-1 (PFK-1):